Melton travel is open to adults of all ages.

 In the late afternoon, we will meet at the hotel for a study session, Seuda Shlishit and group discussion.

-Sunday, Day 7, Macedonia THE CRADLE OF HELLENISM, FROM FATHER TO SON
+Sunday, Day 7 – Thessaloniki – Macedonia – THE CRADLE OF HELLENISM, FROM FATHER TO SON

-After breakfast at the hotel we will visit the Railway Freight Station where Jews were packed into livestock carriages and sent off to Auschwitz-Birkenau and Bergen-Belsen.
-Next, we head for the Old Jewish Cemetery at Aristotle University, which housed 300,000 Jewish tombs.
+We will start the day by heading for the Old Jewish Cemetery at Aristotle University, which housed 300,000 Jewish tombs.
 Very few gravestones survived the Nazi assault of 1942.

 Then we will head past some of the Jewish-owned villas on the East Side of Salonika, before departing for two amazing Macedonian sites: Vergina and Pella.
 Vergina, a UNESCO World Heritage Monument and one of the most important archaeological discoveries of the 20th century, is first on the list.
 This site holds the tomb of Philip II.
 After lunch, we will head for Pella, home city of Alexander the Great.
 Here, we have the ideal backdrop for our discussion on the clash between Judaism and Hellenism and its contemporary dimensions.

-Monday, Day 8, Veroia & Larissa – IN THE SHADOW OF THE SHOAH (1)
+Monday, Day 8 – Jewish Museum - Larissa – IN THE SHADOW OF THE SHOAH (1)

 We depart for Veroia/Veria, a town where the Jewish community was important enough 1900 years ago for Paul to visit the synagogue and preach to the unconverted!
 Alas, there are no Jews here anymore (the last individuals left at the end of the 20th century) but there is a synagogue, and we will walk around the Jewish Quarter of the city.

-From there, we will travel to Kamena Vourla to end our day at this resort town.
+From there, we will travel to Kamena Vourla to end our day in this resort town.

 Overnight: Kamena Vourla